ABRAS1VE/HyperHelper/README.md

 # HyperHelper
-An example website doubling as a video game guide.
+An example of a responsive website doubling as a video game guide.